Articles

 Refine your SEO strategy

 Search Engine Journal says that the first organic search result has a click-through rate of 28.5 per cent; the second result has a click-through rate of 15 per cent and the third result has a click-through rate of 11 per cent.
 Then, the tenth result has a click-through rate of only 2.5 per cent.
 So, you want your website to make it to at least the top three search results.
 Search engine optimization — or SEO — involves adopting strategies to boost your website’s rankings in search results.
-One way to do this is through the strategic use of keywords and key phrases.
+Though recent Google Algorithm changes have shaken up rankings, one reliable way to do this is through the strategic use of keywords and key phrases.
 Another is to get other reputable sites to link your content.

 Optimize your conversions